hipe/tmx/beauty_salon/doc/issues.md

              ( #was: ween off of [br]  (this is for tracking related todo's) ) ( #was: #moved-to: [sa] )

+[#022]       mainly, this is to track the document about declared, structural
+             grammar symbols. but also:

-[#022] #open #crazy-town get structural, imperative-based declarations in
+       #open [#here.E2] get structural, imperative-based declarations in
-             that one file to *complement* (not redund) with the main file. we're saving this to wait until after proof-of-concept rewrite the bad way with 'parser' first before we wreck everything..
+             that one file to *complement* (not redund) with the main file.

+       #open [#here.E] tracks future places to refactor-in (see document)

        #also: this identifier now tracks the relevant node